Search

 Helping your dog to like their bed

 How can you encourage a dog to sleep in their own bed?
 To help establish a normal sleeping routine for your dog, having a designated and recognised place to sleep is key.
 This starts with a well-positioned and well-chosen dog bed.
-A comfortable orthopaedic dog bed is a great starting place.
+A comfortable dog bed is a great starting place.
 Then you need to help them realise that this is their place to sleep.
 Some dogs will hop on straight away and curl up, some may need a little encouragement.
 If they won’t sleep away from you, try and position the bed close to your bed but help them to understand that this is the place that they should be sleeping.
 It may not happen overnight but perseverance, and a good dog bed is key.